-Table 9 reports how long defendants spent in jail by motion result.
-At the time of the study 240 individuals were held in the MDC and 3 cases were missing this information.
+Table 9 reports the length of time defendants spent in jail by motion result.
+At the time of the study, 240 individuals were held in the MDC, and 3 cases were missing this information.
 These cases are excluded from this analysis.
-Granted motion cases spent on average almost 259 days in jail compared to 29 days for cases with a denied motion.
+Granted motion cases spent, on average, almost 259 days in jail compared to 29 days for cases with a denied motion.

-Table 9 MDC Length of Stay by Pretrial Motion Result
+Table 9.
+MDC Length of Stay by Pretrial Motion Result